ULJ-Yale/qunex/README.md

 * Install latest version of numpy, pydicom, scipy & nibabel
 * (e.g. `pip install numpy pydicom scipy nibabel`)

 ### Step 3.
-Configure the environment script by adding the following lines to your .bash_profile.
+Configure the Qu|Nex environment script by adding the following lines to your .bash_profile.

 ```
 TOOLS=<path_to_folder_with_qunex_suite_and_dependencies>